 Spong is past president of the IEEE Control Systems Society and a fellow of the IEEE, and has served as editor-in-chief of the IEEE Transactions on Control System Technology.
 His other notable honors include the first IROS (Intelligent Robotics and Systems) Fumio Harashima Award for Innovative Technologies in 2007, the Senior Scientist Research Award from the Alexander von Humboldt Foundation, the Distinguished Member Award from the IEEE Control Systems Society, the John R. Ragazzini Education and O. Hugo Schuck Awards from the American Automatic Control Council, and the IEEE Third Millennium Medal.

-AT UT Dallas, Spong has overseen tremendous growth at the Jonsson School, including adding departments of Materials Science and Engineering, Mechanical Engineering, Bioengineering and Systems Engineering.
+AT UT Dallas, Spong served as has overseen tremendous growth at the Jonsson School, including adding departments of Materials Science and Engineering, Mechanical Engineering, Bioengineering and Systems Engineering.
 In addition to his administrative and teaching responsibilities, Spong directs the Laboratory for Autonomous Robotics and Systems (LARS).

 Spong received his BA magna cum laude and Phi Beta Kappa in mathematics and physics from Hiram College, his MS in mathematics from New Mexico State University and an MS and PhD in systems science and mathematics from Washington University in St. Louis.
 He began his academic career at Lehigh University and from 1982 to 1984 taught at Cornell University.